luojiahai/luojiahai.github.io/docs/index.md

 - 📫 How to reach me: `luo[at]jiahai.co`
 - 📍 Current location: Melbourne, Victoria, Australia

+### ✉️ My Message

+- To **recuiters**: I can provide my CV upon request.
+Please contact me via LinkedIn direct message with compensation details.
+Inquiries without compensation will not receive a response.
+- To **students and junior devs**: I have limited availability for mentorship.
+Please express your interest by email.
+- To **others**: Please feel free to browse this site.
+If you'd like to chat, the best way to reach me is via LinkedIn direct message.

 ### 🎓 Education

 - **Master of Science (Computer Science), The University of Melbourne**